pguirguis1989/up206a-paul/README.md

 Concentration: Transportation Policy and Planning (TPP)

 Having grown up commuting between two small cities & one town, I am very interested in bettering transportation infrastructure in a way that promotes multiple modes of transportation to accomodate the variety of people and needs in any given community.
-Specifically, I wish to better shared mobility options and infrastructure in order to accomodate healthier communities and amid growing populatations.
+Specifically, I wish to better shared mobility options and infrastructure in order to create healthier communities amid growing populatations.

 ## **UP206A: Introduction to GIS & Spacial Data Science**